Mary of Teck: Duchess of York

 Edward wrote fondly of his mother in his memoirs: "Her soft voice, her cultivated mind, the cosy room overflowing with personal treasures were all inseparable ingredients of the happiness associated with this last hour of a child's day ...
 Such was my mother's pride in her children that everything that happened to each one was of the utmost importance to her.
 With the birth of each new child, Mama started an album in which she painstakingly recorded each progressive stage of our childhood".
 He expressed a less charitable view, however, in private letters to his wife after his mother's death: "My sadness was mixed with incredulity that any mother could have been so hard and cruel towards her eldest son for so many years and yet so demanding at the end without relenting a scrap.
 I'm afraid the fluids in her veins have always been as icy cold as they are now in death."

-As Duke and Duchess of York, George and Mary carried out a variety of public duties.
-In 1897, she became the patron of the London Needlework Guild in succession to her mother.
+The Duke and Duchess of York carried out a variety of public duties.
+In 1897, Mary became the patron of the London Needlework Guild in succession to her mother.
 The guild, initially established as The London Guild in 1882, was renamed several times and was named after Mary between 1914 and 2010.
 Samples of her own embroidery range from chair seats to tea cosies.

 On 22 January 1901, Queen Victoria died, and Mary's father-in-law ascended the throne as Edward VII.
 For most of the rest of that year, George and Mary were known as the "Duke and Duchess of Cornwall and York".
 For eight months they toured the British Empire, visiting Gibraltar, Malta, Egypt, Ceylon, Singapore, Australia, New Zealand, Mauritius, South Africa and Canada.
 No royal had undertaken such an ambitious tour before.
 She broke down in tears at the thought of leaving her children, who were to be left in the care of their grandparents, for such a long time.